bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

 **LIRICAL and Exomiser prioritize different genes**

 Interestingly, LIRICAL and Exomiser ranks aren't well correlated (R<sup>2</sup> is 0.05) as this plot shows.
-Here rank=200 is a special value that means the correct gene wasn't included at all in the results from that tool.
+Here rank=200 is again a special value that means the correct gene wasn't included at all in the results from that tool.

 <img width="850" alt="image" src="https://user-images.githubusercontent.com/6240170/171471200-b78706fe-a26a-4eea-880d-5599523d45eb.png">